ada-zangemann-ja/ada-zangemann/docs/docbook.md

 Part of the [automation design](automation-design.md) is implemented using the DocBook standard.
 This section describes the details how the DocBook standard is used and what automation is in place.

+## Two colophon variants

+The docbook process supports two colophon variants.
+The 'colophon-fullpage' is intended for print which typically needs to contain more information.
+The 'colophon-halfpage' is intended for the digital edition where less details are included.
+This halfpage colophon is combined with a grey box about free culture licenses.

 ## Schema summary

 A brief overview of the Docbook elements and custom attributes used in the source format.
 Most elements are closed elements without content to just show the structure.